Like it takes a village to raise a child, it also takes more than one marketing element for a marketer to achieve their mission: conversions.

-A CTA is an interactive part of a marketing campaign that encourages your audience to take immediate action.
+A Call to Action or CTA is an interactive part of a marketing campaign that encourages your audience to take immediate action.

-Calls to action (or CTAs) are incredibly important digital marketing tools that allow your audience to tell you they are ready for the next step of your marketing relationship.
+Calls to action are incredibly important digital marketing tools that allow your audience to tell you they are ready for the next step of your marketing relationship.